 A new sustainable living scheme

-Overall, the idea of circular economy brings huge changes on both materials and processes.
+Overall, the idea of a circular economy introduces huge changes in both materials and processes.

-In a licencing-instead-of-owning scenario, products are designed to be disassembled and regenerated instead of being tossed.
+In a licensing-instead-of-owning scenario, products are designed to be disassembled and regenerated instead of being tossed.

-And for what concerns materials, all biodegradable parts can go back to the soil and feed the agriculture, while non-biodegradable materials are reused in the new generation of products.
+For what concerns materials, all biodegradable parts go back to the soil and feed the agriculture, while non-biodegradable materials are reused in the new generation of products.

-To make this a fully sustainable living scheme, transport methods are also an important part of the game and need to be based on renewable resources.
+To make this a fully sustainable living scheme, transportation methods are also to be modified and based on renewable resources.

-Circular economy is definitely a long-run objective.
-The most ambitious part of it is that – in order to switch to a circular economy – there need to be many (virtually all) companies that work in the same direction.
+Transitioning to a circular economy model is definitely a long-run objective.
+The most ambitious part of it is that many (virtually all) companies need to work in the same direction in order to make the switch happen.

 Not an easy task for sure.
-But – with the current level of knowledge and technology – we’re now having this amazing opportunity at our fingertips.
+But – with our current level of knowledge and technology – we’re now having this amazing opportunity at our fingertips.
 We can truly redesign our future for the better!